JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 ## A Word About American v British English

 ARM uses the [Chicago Manual of Style](http://www.chicagomanualofstyle.org/16/contents) and [Merriam-Webster's Collegiate Dictionary](http://www.merriam-webster.com/).
 Both of these are in American English (or International English, which follows the American spelling).
-But mbed's style guide is in British English (it's based on the Economist and Guardian).
-Why?

-Well, it's not because I'm a snob.
-It's because I don't expect developers to learn to spell in a particular system just to write a little readme file.
-I did a quick headcount (I didn't really) and concluded that the Cambridge office is the biggest.
-So by popular vote, we're going with British spelling.

-However, I also don't intend to waste time on hunting down American English (it's better armed, anyway).
-So if you're American, or if you've learned American English, you can make a rude noise and ignore me when I say that the verb ending is "-se".
+To pick a spelling for a word with two or more commonly used options, go to Merriam-Webster and use the spelling listed first.

+The ARM style guide has a summary of the most consistent differences between British and International English:

+* Past and continuous tense of words ending in -l do not use -ll.
+For example:
+	* Cancelled is canceled.
+	* Cancelling is canceling.
+	* Labelled is labeled.
+	* Labelling is labeling.

+* Words ending in -ise end in -ize.
+For example:
+	* Initialise is initialize.
+	* Customise is customize.

+* Words ending in -yse end in -yze.
+For example:
+	* Analyse is analyze.

+* Words ending in -our end in -or.
+For example:
+	* Colour is color.
+	* Behaviour is behavior.

+* Past and past participle tense of words ending in -t end in -ed.
+For example:
+	* Learnt is learned.
+	* Spelt is spelled.

+* Words ending in -ogue end in -og.
+	* For example: — Dialogue is dialog

 ## Spelling